 We suggest that there is actually some validity to both moves, that there is a sort of (weak) self-similarity involved in scientific change.
-Every scale of size and complexity, from local problem-solving to big-picture science, features progress of the 'normal science' type, punctuated by occasional revolutions.
-For example, in working on an applied research or consulting problem, one typically will start in a certain direction, then suddenly realize one was thinking about it incorrectly, then move forward, and so forth.
-In a consulting setting, this re-evaluation can happen several times in a couple of at least three big problems.
+Every scale of size and complexity, from local problem solving to big-picture science, features progress of the "normal science" type, punctuated by occasional revolutions.
+For example, in working on an applied research or

+31Salmon (1990) proposed a connection between Kuhn and Bayesian reasoning, suggesting that the choice between paradigms could be made rationally by using Bayes's rule to compute their posterior probabilities, with the prior probabilities for the paradigms encoding such things as preferences for parsimony.
+This has at least three big problems.
 First, all our earlier objections to using posterior probabilities to chose between theories apply, with all the more force because every paradigm is compatible with a broad range of specific theories.
-Second, devising priors encoding those methodological preferences - particularly a non-vacuous preference for parsimony - is hard or impossible in practice (Kelly, 2010).
+Second, devising priors encoding those methodological preferences-particularly a nonvacuous preference for parsimony-is hard to impossible in practice (Kelly, 2010).
 Third, it implies a truly remarkable form of Platonism: for scientists to give a paradigm positive posterior probability, they must, by Bayes's rule, have always given it strictly positive prior probability, even before having encountered a statement of the paradigm.